 - When talking about an actual observation, however, the past tense is used (“Genes encoding 16S rRNA…were repeatedly retrieved from marine subsurface sediments…”).

-If you require editing and proofreading for your abstract, be sure to check out our Manuscript Editing Services.
-Our editors revise your work for grammar, punctuation, style, readibility, and conciseness.
-After all, a polished abstract is key to getting researchers to read your research paper in its entirety.
+And if you require English proofreading or academic editing for your abstract, be sure to check out our Manuscript Editing Services.
+Our editors revise your work for grammar, punctuation, style, readability, and conciseness.
+After all, a polished abstract is crucial to getting researchers to read your research paper in its entirety.